MicrosoftDocs/sdk-api/sdk-api-src/content/dxgicommon/ne-dxgicommon-dxgi_color_space_type.md

 This is the standard definition for sRGB.

-	  Note that this is often implemented with a linear segment, but in that case the exponent is corrected to stay aligned with a gamma 2.2 curve.
+	  Note that this is meant to be implemented with sRGB gamma (linear segment + 2.4 power), which is roughly aligned with a gamma 2.2 curve.

 	  This is usually used with 8 or 10 bit color channels.